alexcapstick/llm-elicited-priors/README.md

 ## Reproducing the experiments

-All of the results presented in the paper are saved within the `results` folder, all of the elicited and approximated priors are saved within the `priors` folder, and all of the approximated posteriors are saved within the `posteriors` folder.
+All of the results presented in the paper are saved within the `results` folder, all of the approximated posteriors are saved within the `posteriors` folder, all of the elicited and approximated priors are saved within the `priors` folder, and all of the prompts are contained within the `prompts` folder.

 These results are used to produce the figures and tables presented in the paper, which can be generated using the notebooks in the root directory.